Chicago

 Step 2: Permanent Implantation

-This process is conducted under local or general anesthesia, and the leads are implanted in the same epidural space as during the trial phase.
+During this procedure, the surgeon performs spinal cord stimulator placement under local or general anesthesia, positioning the device’s leads near the spinal nerve root in the same epidural space used during the trial phase.

 Post-Procedure and Device Calibration